pact-foundation/docs.pact.io/website/docs/users/case_studies/case_study_m1finance.md

 Bedford was called upon by the team building the feature; they were seeking a way to deliver automated testing to ensure that if they turned off a service, nothing else would break.

 This ended up being a great use case for contract testing due to the lack of end-to-end and UI tests employed at the time— contract testing with Pact provided unit level coverage in an easy to use and nimble way.
-Paired with Pactflow, the team had control and visibility of the status of the services, being able to validate easily through the build process, requiring less checkpoints along the way.
+Paired with PactFlow, the team had control and visibility of the status of the services, being able to validate easily through the build process, requiring less checkpoints along the way.

 Moving forward in a more nimble way, with a higher level of confidence, is a major win in Bedford’s books.

 #### Use case two: credit card for the platform

 A second use case, the introduction of a credit card for the platform, required a great deal of complex integrations for the backend with external vendors.
-The introduction of contract testing with Pactflow meant that the team could validate the assumptions they were making were correct.
+The introduction of contract testing with PactFlow meant that the team could validate the assumptions they were making were correct.

 For Bedford and the team at M1, it’s not just about being able to operate at a higher velocity, it's about confidence.
 Without a holistic, automated test strategy and when using tools such as Postman, there’s a great deal of room for error.
-Including contract testing with Pactflow in his test automation strategy has meant teams can simply reveal both the provider and the consumer side of the contract and move forward with confidence when they see validation.
+Including contract testing with PactFlow in his test automation strategy has meant teams can simply reveal both the provider and the consumer side of the contract and move forward with confidence when they see validation.

 <p style={{textAlign:"center"}}><img src="/img/case_studies/m1/m1_bedford.png" alt="M1 Bedford" width="500" /></p>